What could be better than a fresh cup of coffee in the morning? The delicious smell, the warmth, the rich flavor sliding down your throat–magical!ne

 If Amazon’s reviews point to anything, it’s that this is one heck of an AMAZING French press coffee maker.
 With a 4.7 out of 5-star rating and over 9,000 reviews, you’ve got no option but to consider this French press.

 The coffee pot itself is made out of EXTRA thick borosilicate glass, which is resistant to cracks and damage.
 The plastic outer shell and handle make it easy to grip the coffee maker, but it also adds an extra layer of protection.
-The shell will take most of the “beating” in the washing machine, in your sink, or your shelves, all while protecting the glass carafe from damage.
+The shell will take most of the “beating” in the washing machine, in your sink, or in your shelves, all while protecting the glass carafe from damage.
 It’s one of the best-designed French presses around.

 The glass pitcher can hold up to 34 ounces of liquid, or 8 cups.
 It’s designed not just to brew an amazing cup (or 8) of coffee, but you can use it for loose leaf tea as well.
 The filter traps 99% of the coffee ground or tea leaves, ensuring that your coffee is free of any particles.

-The plastic lid and shell are 100% BPA/BPA-free, making it both eco-friendly and perfectly safe for human use.
+The plastic lid and shell is 100% BPA/BPA-free, making it both eco-friendly and perfectly safe for human use.
 Don’t want to wash it by hand?
 No worries!
 Throw it in the dishwashing machine–it’s dishwasher safe as well.

 Worried that the French press will wear out after years of use?
 Concerned that the rubber or plastic seal is going to break?
 With this French press, you get only a durable stainless steel filter system that is designed to last.
 It’s one of the most durable French presses around.